 III.
 IRS Form 990s (UNICEF USA Impact Fund for Children Inc formerly U.S. Fund for UNICEF's IKAC)

 - FY19 IF4C Form 990

 - FY15 IF4C Form 990

 In addition, financial information may be obtained directly from state agencies.

 Conflict, famine, disaster and refugee crises threaten children's lives and futures every day.
 UNICEF's work for children has never been more relevant or more urgent.
-In 2018, UNICEF and partners:
+Every year, UNICEF and partners:

-- responded to 285 new and ongoing humanitarian emergencies in 90 countries
+- respond to hundreds of humanitarian emergencies in dozens of countries

-- worked in 154 countries to prevent and respond to violence against children
+- work with partners in 150 countries to prevent and respond to violence against children

-Since its founding in 1947, UNICEF USA has raised more than $7.7 billion in donations and gifts-in-kind to help put children first.
+Since its founding in 1947, UNICEF USA has raised a cumulative total of approximately $12 billion in donations, including gifts-in-kind, to help put children first.